I completed the natural first step: I screamed.

 “You didn’t ask!!!”

 One source of constant trouble with ME was my take-without-asking tendency.
-Of course this meant just vengeance upon my own closet, and I didn’t like that too much.
+Of course this meant just vengeance upon my own closet.
 But I, the oldest, ALWAYS took care of borrowed things, whereas younger siblings had no such guarantee.
+Right?
 I mean, they could run it through the lawn mower or something.

-If I had a do-over I’d treat them like I do my roommate – I don’t go in her closet and take things without asking.
+If I had a do-over I’d treat them like I did my roommate – I didn’t go in her closet and take things without asking.
 And I know some sisters have that share-the-closet understanding that my sisters and I never had to that extent.
 But still ask.
 It shows you care that those are their things.

 3. Never smack your lips while you sleep.